Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 Breathe out on the attack.
 Breathe in on the transition.

+Tai Chi has its roots in martial arts.
+While today we practice it for wellness, thinking about the martial origins can be helpful.
 In martial arts, a fighter will let out a quick breath through the nose on each attack.
 This increases their power and ensures tension is not held.
+In your Tai Chi practice, if you release air slowly as you push outwards, you will find a sense of powerful connection between your breath and body.

 Watch this video with Master Gu from the Introduction to Taiji course on the Online Wudang Taoist Wellness Academy.
-In this lecture he explains how the Qi moves around the body as he does tai chi:
+In this lecture, he explains how the Qi moves around the body as he does tai chi:

 Re-connect with the magic of breathing